St. George Terminal

-St. George Terminal is a ferry, railway, bus, and park and ride transit center in the St. George neighborhood of Staten Island, New York City.
+St. George Terminal (also known as St. George Ferry Terminal) is a ferry, railway, bus, and park and ride transit center in the St. George neighborhood of Staten Island, New York City.
 It is located at the intersection of Richmond Terrace and Bay Street, near Staten Island Borough Hall, SIUH Community Park and Richmond County Supreme Court.
 St. George is a rare example of a rail-boat connection in the United States.
-(Note: On the west coast, Vallejo station is an example of a rail-boat connection, with another proposed to be built in neighboring Hercules, California.)
+(Note: Hoboken Terminal is another example in the New York City metropolitan area, serving New Jersey Transit and Metro-North commuter rail trains, Hudson-Bergen Light Rail, and PATH rapid transit as well as NY Waterway-operated ferries.
+On the west coast, a proposed station in Hercules, California would serve Amtrak trains and San Francisco Bay Ferry services.)